-His photographs have been published in The New York Times, The Financial Times, Magnum, Vogue, fluter, Blau Magazine, Glamcult, Vice and Der Greif.
+Thierry’s photographs have been featured in The New York Times, The Financial Times, Magnum, Vogue, fluter, BLAU Magazine, Vice, Glamcult, and Der Greif.
+His work is held in the permanent collections of the Van Abbemuseum, FOAM Photography Museum, the Mauritshuis, and the Nederlands Fotomuseum.

 Studio Dustin Thierry